-Once the maximum time limit under the Dublin Regulation for executing the transfer has passed (which is prolonged in case the persons did not have a known address with the Aliens Office), Belgium's responsibility for examining the asylum application will be accepted when the persons concerned present themselves to the Aliens Office again.
+Once the maximum time limit under the Dublin Regulation for executing the transfer has passed (which is prolonged in case the persons did not provide a known address to the Immigration Office), Belgium's responsibility for examining the asylum application will be accepted when the persons concerned present themselves to the Immigration Office again.

-If the asylum seeker continues to be at the disposal of the Aliens Office for the execution of the transfer, in theory Belgium becomes responsible for his or her asylum application after 6 months.
+If the asylum seeker continues to be at the disposal of the Immigration Office for the execution of the transfer, Belgium becomes responsible for his or her asylum application after 6 months in theory.
 In application of article 29 (1) Dublin III regulation, the 6 months period is suspended when a suspensive emergency appeal has been lodged.
-In practice, the Aliens Office systematically contacts the services in the reception centre where the asylum seeker resides and considers them to be absconding if they have not left an address.
-It is recommended that the asylum seeker systematically informs the Aliens Office on his or her address.
+In practice, the Immigration Office systematically contacts the services in the reception centre where the asylum seeker resides and considers them to be absconding if they have not left an address.
+It is recommended that the asylum seeker systematically informs the Immigration Office on his or her address.